abaretta/nu.baretta.tplink/README.md

 * Dim (LB100/LB110/LB120/LB130
 * Set light temperature (LB120/LB130)
 * Set hue (LB130)
-* Select 'circadian' mode, in which the light changes during the day (LB130)

 Energy monitoring has currently not been implemented for the bulbs (LB110 and up) as I am not sure anyone would use it.
 The selection of pre-sets for the LB130 is currently not supported in the API.